semaphore-protocol/semaphore/apps/docs/versioned_docs/version-V3/glossary.md

 ## Nullifier

-A value used to prevent double entry or double signalling.
+A value used to prevent double entry or double signaling.

 See [Circuit nullifier hash](/V3/technical-reference/circuits/#nullifier-hash).